movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 `btrfs_alloc.c` constructs a mount-owned, per-block-group free-space index by subtracting every allocated extent from the existing block-group ranges.
 The mount scan rejects overlapping extents and reconciles each block group's used bytes, as well as their total, with the selected superblock.

-Reservation, allocation, pinning, and delayed-reference operations do not consume or update the index yet.
+The mount also owns an open transaction at the generation after the selected superblock.
+Transaction handles reserve data, metadata, and system space against specific compatible block groups before mutation.
+Aligned first-fit allocation consumes only a handle's reservations.
+Allocations and pinned frees remain transaction-owned: abort returns new allocations to free space, while successful commit publication accounts new allocations as committed and only then releases pinned extents.
+Block-group diagnostics check the free-list and accounting invariants after each transition.
+The public mount gate remains read-only, so no transaction can currently be joined through VFS operations.

+The commit reserve, delayed references, ordered extents, metadata COW, and on-disk accounting updates are not implemented yet.

 ## Initial writable format